seynur/blog/_posts/2025-04-24-cluster-manager-redundancy-in-splunk.md

 ### What is the Cluster Manager Redundancy?
 When you enable cluster manager redundancy in Splunk, you're essentially **preparing a second cluster manager node** to take over if the active one becomes unavailable.
 You can monitor this setup both from the Cluster Manager Web UI and through the command line interface (CLI) commands.

-At any given time, **only one Cluster Manager is "active"**, and only this manager is is responsible for: coordinating indexers, pushing configuration bundles, and enforcing replication and search factors.
+At any given time, **only one Cluster Manager is "active"**, and only this manager is responsible for: coordinating indexers, pushing configuration bundles, and enforcing replication and search factors.

 The **standby manager** remains in sync, continuously receiving the same configuration, app bundles, and state data - but does **not control the cluster** unless activated.
 Additionally, both the **manager-apps** directories must contain the same apps under both cluster managers to ensure they have the same bundle IDs.
 If you have older versions, or didn't change directory location after upgrade, this directory can be **master-apps**.

 Lastly, if the active CM fails (or you want to switch it manually), the standby can be **promoted to active** with a simple CLI command.
 The key takeaway is: **redundancy doesn't mean two CMs are running things at the same time**.
 It means one is in charge, and the other is quietly ready to step in whenever needed.

-So… At this moment, we can talk about a little bit redundancy methods.
+So… At this point, let's discuss the redundancy methods.

 ### The Cluster Manager Redundancy Methods
 There are a few ways to implement cluster manager redundancy in Splunk.
 You have two options for managing Splunk: you can allow it to take control in auto mode or change its settings whenever you like. "**Auto**" doesn't mean it will operate entirely on its own; you'll need to add some third-party configurations to help Splunk.
 Next, we will discuss these configurations.